brightcove/brightcove-player-sdk-ios-ima/README.md

 Quick Start
 ==========
 The BrightcoveIMA plugin is a bridge between [Google IMA iOS SDK v3][googleima] and the [Brightcove Player SDK for iOS][bcovsdk].
-This snippet shows its basic usage with Server Side Ad Rules.
+This snippet shows its basic usage with VMAP ad rules.

     [1] IMASettings *imaSettings = [[IMASettings alloc] init];
         imaSettings.ppid = kViewControllerIMAPublisherID;